Nagara Style: Solanki school

-This Solanki school or sub-style originated in northwestern India, particularly in the present-day Indian states of Gujarat and Rajasthan.
+The Solanki school or sub-style originated in Northwest India, particularly in the present-day Indian states of Gujarat and Rajasthan.
 As this sub-style expanded and developed, the Solanki kings provided support and encouragement.
-The walls of the temple, built in the Solanki sub-style, were without sculptures.
-Inside and externally the garbhagriha and mandapa are interconnected.
-A terraced water tank, known as Surya Kund, is excavated next to temples of this sub-style.
+The walls of temples built in the Solanki sub-style are without sculptures.
+Internally and externally the garbhagriha and mandapa are interconnected.
+A terraced water tank, known as Surya Kund, is often found next to temples of this sub-style.
 This sub-style has also come to be known as the Māru-Gurjara school or sub-style since the 20th century.